matthewnewell/matthewnewell.github.io/basketball_hacker.md

 Software training for kids just in case they don't go pro.

 Basketball Hacker is a set of ruby exercises with basketball releated themes.
 Your fist challenge is to write a shot clock.
 Then a scoreboard.

-And team and player objects.
-Along the way, the student learns the fundamentals of ruby programming language and test driven development.
+Pretty soon you will be making objects for teams and players.
+Along the way, the student learns the fundamentals of object orienterd programming, the ruby programming language and the fundamentals of test driven development.